 Your LFCN is a nerve that supplies the skin on the front and side of your thigh to allow sensation.

-As it descends into your leg it travels underneath the a ligament in the groin.
+As it descends into your leg it travels underneath a ligament in your groin.
 Problems can arise if your LFCN becomes compressed on the under side of this ligament.

 What causes Your LFCN to Become Compressed?

 - tight fitting clothing (i.e. tight waist bands, heavy work belts)

 - health conditions increasing your abdominal mass (i.e. pregnancy, diverticulitis)